 About OU’s Bachelor of Arts in Health Care Management (Clinical)

+Are you interested in earning a degree in health care administration?
+The clinical track of Ottawa University’s accelerated, online Bachelor of Arts in Health Care Management will help current healthcare professionals learn what it takes to keep their institutions operating efficiently and fiscally, so they can continue helping people live better, healthier lives.
 Healthcare is a growing field, in every way.
-While there continues to be great demand for doctors, nurses and other medical practitioners, there is also a rising need for the office professionals and administrators that maintain health care operations.
-These are roles you could fill with the right health care management degree.
+While there continues to be great demand for doctors, nurses and other medical practitioners, there is also a rising need for the office professionals and administrators that maintain health-care operations.
+These are roles you could fill by earning OU’s health care management degree.

-If you hold a postprimary credential, you may be able to apply additional upper division credit.
+This degree with chosen concentration caters to professionals with an associate degree in a clinical field or 30 credit hours in professional clinical training.
+The primary credentials accepted for the degree are listed here.
+If you hold a post-primary credential, you may be able to apply additional upper division credit.
 Contact your enrollment advisor for information.

 Career Outlook for the B.A. in Health Care Management (Clinical)